 If you’re looking for a striking navy blue that isn’t TOO heavy, Newburyport Blue is a STUNNER.
 It’s a classic navy blue look without the visual weight of Benjamin Moore Hale Navy, which is equally as stunning.

-OTHER NAVY BLUES TO CHECK OUT: Read this – The 12 Best Navy Blue Paint Colours
+OTHER NAVY BLUES TO CHECK OUT: Read this – The 12 Best Navy Blue Paint Colors

 And speaking of samples, undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…